 A word about using leftover grits: I know some chefs and recipe developers encourage you NOT to use leftover grits for grit cakes, because they prefer fresh grits that have a lower ratio of water to cornmeal.

-Listen.
-I'm not that fancy.
-I'm including instructions for making grits from scratch below, with the perfect-for-me ratio of 1 to 3 (grits to liquid) instead of the usual 1 to 4.
 But if you have a pan of leftover grits, they will absolutely work in this recipe.
 Will they be perfect?
 No. Will they be delicious?
 Yes.
 Do we prefer delicious to perfect?
 All day long.

-To make grits from scratch, follow the package directions for timing, but instead of 1 to 4 ratio (1 cup grits to 4 cups liquid) we will use 1 cup grits (or polenta) to 3 cups liquid.
+To make grits from scratch, follow the package directions for timing, but instead of 1 to 4 ratio (1 cup grits to 4 cups liquid) use 1 cup grits (or polenta) to 3 cups liquid.

 Combine 2 cups water, 1 cup milk, and 2 tablespoons of butter over medium high heat.
 Bring to a simmer.
 Slowly stream in the dry grits, stirring to ensure the meal doesn't clump.
 From here, follow your package directions - quick grits will require less time to cook than regular.